saras-daton/currency_exchange_rates/README.md

 ## Models

-This package contains models from the Amazon API which includes Sponsored Brands, Products, Display.
+This package contains the Exchange Rates model coming from the Exchange Rates Daton connector.
+Please follow this to get more details about [models](https://docs.google.com/spreadsheets/d/1OaJnVpBrPZaBusJXBHrT8dhnD2zctWMmSRN__WLQsl0/edit?usp=sharing).
 The primary outputs of this package are described below.

 | **Category**                 | **Model**  | **Description** |
 | ------------------------- | ---------------| ----------------------- |